 "Shielding" means a barrier around or within a fixture that helps conceal the lamp and control light distribution.
 A fixture that is "fully shielded" incorporates a no light rays above the horizontal plane and effectively the lamp.
-A fixture that is "partially shielded" may allow some a semi-translucent barrier, and/or may allow visibility of the solid barrier, emits obscures visibility of light to pass through lamp from certain used for a special
+A fixture that is "partially shielded" may allow some a semi-translucent barrier, and/or may allow visibility of the perspectives.